dvingerh/PyInstaLive/README.md

 - Install the prerequisites and then PyInstaLive.
 - Run `pyinstalive -c` to generate a configuration file.
 - Edit the configuration file using any text editor.
-- Run `pyinstalive -r "<live-username>"` to start recording a livestream.
+- Run `pyinstalive -r "<live-username>"` to start downloading a livestream or replay.

 **Note**: From version 2.2.9 and up, newly generated login cookie files are now named after the username in the configuration file.
 If you have an existing cookie file called 'credentials.json' it is a good idea to rename it to the username it is associated with so PyInstaLive won't needlessly create a new cookie file.